0x78654C/xTerminal/README.md

     -------------------- UI Customization -------------------
     ui        -- Customize the PS1(Prompt String 1).
 Use -h for additional help.
-                    ::Predifined Colors: darkred, darkgreen, darkyellow, darkmagenta, darkcyan, darkgray, darkblue, red, green, yellow, white, magenta, cyan, gray, blue
+                    ::Predefined Colors: darkred, darkgreen, darkyellow, darkmagenta, darkcyan, darkgray, darkblue, red, green, yellow, white, magenta, cyan, gray, blue
-                    ::Predifined indicators: > , ->, =>, $, >>
+                    ::Predefined indicators: > , ->, =>, $, >>

-                    -h : Displys this help message.
+                    -h : Displays this help message.
-                    -u : Enables or disables current user@machine information with a predifined color from list:
+                    -u : Enables or disables current user@machine information with a predefined color from list:
-                         Example1: ui -u -c <color> :e  -- enables information with a predifined color from list.
+                         Example1: ui -u -c <color> :e  -- enables information with a predefined color from list.
                          Example2: ui -u -c <color> :d  -- disables information (need to specify color anyway).
-                    -i : Changes command indicator and sets a predifined color from list:
+                    -i : Changes command indicator and sets a predefined color from list:
-                         Example1: ui -i -c <color> -s <indicator>  -- sets a custom indicator from predifined list with a predifined color from list.
+                         Example1: ui -i -c <color> -s <indicator>  -- sets a custom indicator from predefined list with a predefined color from list.
-                         Example2: ui -i -c <color> -s  -- sets default indicator($) with a predifined color from list.
+                         Example2: ui -i -c <color> -s  -- sets default indicator($) with a predefined color from list.
-                    -cd : Changes current directory with a predifined color from list:
+                    -cd : Changes current directory with a predefined color from list:
-                         Example1: ui -cd <color> -- sets a predifined color from list to current directory path.
+                         Example1: ui -cd <color> -- sets a predefined color from list to current directory path.

     -------------------- Password Manager -------------------
-    pwm       -- A simple password manager to store localy the authentification data encrypted for a application using Rijndael AES-256 and Argon2 for password hash.
+    pwm       -- A simple password manager to store locally the authentication data encrypted for a application using Rijndael AES-256 and Argon2 for password hash.
                  Disclaimer: Use it at your OWN risk.
                  Useage of password manager commands: